zznate/intravert-ug/README.md

 ## Game Changer Features
 Intravert is more then an RPC library, query language, or transport for Cassandra.
 IntraVert gives access to new powerful ways of working with Cassandra.

-* The [Processing](https://github.com/zznate/intravert-ug/wiki/Processing) system allows users to perform arbitary programatic transformations on the server side before the results are return to the client.
+* Multiple variations on server side processing allowing users to perform arbitary programatic transformations on the server side before the results are return to the client.

 * [GETREF](https://github.com/zznate/intravert-ug/wiki/GETREF) feature can be used to execute procedure and join like logic in a single RPC request.